anasrasheed578-hash/firstblog.github.io/_posts/2026-04-03-my-journey-in-computer-engineering-and-database-systems.md

 ---

-## • My Skills and Goals

-Over time, I have developed technical and academic skills that support both my studies and personal projects.
-I continue to improve these skills by exploring new tools, programming methods, and technologies.

-### Skills I am developing:
-- **Python Programming**
-- **C++ / Programming Logic**
-- **Database Design**
-- **Problem Analysis**
-- **Technical Documentation**
-- **Logical Thinking**

-These skills are helping me grow as a student and preparing me for more advanced work in engineering and software-related fields.

-### My goals:
-- Strengthen my programming and problem-solving abilities
-- Gain more practical experience through projects
-- Improve my understanding of system development
-- Build useful and meaningful technical solutions

----

-## • Future Goals

-My future goal is to build a strong career in fields that combine innovation, intelligence, and system-level thinking.
-I want to continue learning and applying my knowledge in areas that create real-world impact.

-### In the future, I aim to:
-- Build a strong career in **Artificial Intelligence**
-- Work in **System Design and Embedded Computing**
-- Improve my expertise in **Database Engineering**
-- Create projects that combine **logic, creativity, and innovation**

-I want to continue learning and building systems that solve real-world problems in a smart and meaningful way.

----

 ## • Data Science and Machine Learning

 One of the most impactful projects I worked on was a **Machine Learning-based heart attack risk prediction system** using **Python**.
 In this project, I used **Random Forest** and **Ensemble methods** to analyze data and generate predictions.